gogo-boot/mystation/docs/user-guide/index.md

-# MyStation E-Board - User Guide
+# MyStation User Guide

-Welcome to MyStation, your personal public transport departure board!
+Welcome to MyStation, your personal weather and public transport departure board!

 ## What is MyStation?